vlakas/Honey-Net/FTP/vsFTPd 2.3.4/README.md

 `docker run -itd -p 21:21 vsftpd.2.3.4`

-Note: This is the time where you give whatever ports you want exported, if you have a logging solution or specific scripts that will extract information, you can add their ports now with additional -p <#:#>
+Note: This is the time where you give whatever ports you want exported, if you have a logging solution or specific scripts that will extract information, you can add their ports now with an additional -p <#:#>

 Enter, modify and install whatever you logging solution is with: